Tag Archives: ruger

 I was optimistic that this rifle wouldn’t let me down.
 After spending a good deal of time shooting it, I feel it has lived up to my expectations from Ruger rifles.
 The only thing I wasn’t able to test was the rifle’s durability over a few seasons of hard hunting.

 For sure, the rifle will get at least one chance to go on a hunt, and I am really looking forward to it.
-I know I wouldn’t feel under-gunned with this rifle, so if the $769.00 MSRP is within your budget, give this handsome little Ruger a try.
+I know I wouldn’t feel under-gunned with this rifle, so if the $769.00 MSRP is within your budget, give this handsome little Ruger American a try.
+With the release of the Gen 2 American, the price has come down on the first gen of the Ruger American.
+They can be had for under $500 many places.

 -CBM